 Set home and startup pages in Edge

-By default, Microsoft Edge launch a blank page with default branding when Edge opens.
-This may be a good for personal use, however, in some business environments, setting a default custom home and startup pages might be something you want to do.
+By default, Microsoft Edge launches a blank page with default branding when Edge opens.
+This may be good for personal use, however, in some business environments, setting a default custom home and startup pages might be something you want to do.

 When the Settings page opens, go to Appearance.
-Customize toolbar, move the block to show home page button.
-Then Set home page URL in the field provided and click Save.
+Customize the toolbar, and move the block to show the home page button.
+Then Set the home page URL in the field provided and click Save.